ivannamal/diploma-project/diploma-security-analyzer/README.md

 Automated System for Secure Building and Deployment of Web Applications Using Agent-Based Technologies.
-The system analyses a public GitHub repository **before** deployment, runs static security analysis, runs dynamic checks inside an isolated Docker container, and uses cooperating agents to decide whether the repository can be deployed, requires manual review, or must be blocked.
+The system analyses a public GitHub repository before deployment, runs static security analysis, runs dynamic checks inside an isolated Docker container, and uses cooperating agents to decide whether the repository can be deployed, requires manual review, or must be blocked.

-If safe and obvious problems are detected, the user can apply a one-click fix that mutates **only the temporary cloned copy** of the repository and shows the diff in the UI. **Nothing is ever pushed back to GitHub.**
+If safe and obvious problems are detected, the user can apply a one-click fix that mutates only the temporary cloned copy of the repository and shows the diff in the UI.
+Nothing is ever pushed back to GitHub.

----

 ## Architecture